 - Evolution – Significant changes in color, shape and/or size

-- Border – Edges of the mole are rough, unclear or uneven
+- Border – Edges are rough, unclear or uneven

 Methods of Removal & Procedure

 If a dermatologist thinks there might be something wrong with a mole, they will first conduct a biopsy by taking a small tissue sample and having it analyzed.
-However, if the mole is clearly a health hazard, they will remove it entirely.
-There are various methods available for mole removal, and the techniques available depend on numerous factors including the type and size of the mole.
+However, if it is clearly a health hazard, they will remove it entirely.
+There are various methods of removal, and the techniques available depend on numerous factors including the type and size of the mole.
 Before any mole removal procedure, the area is sterilized and the patient is given a local or topical anesthetic to prevent pain during the procedure.

-Most moles are removed surgically by cutting or shaving the mole off the skin, or in more invasive cases, moles that penetrate deep within the skin require more extensive incisions and stitches to close them up.
+Most are removed surgically by cutting or shaving it off the skin, or in more invasive cases, ones that penetrate deep within the skin require more extensive incisions and stitches to close them up.
 Surface level moles can be clipped off with surgical scissors or cut away with a scalpel.
 Stitches are not necessary, but the area is cauterized or a cream is applied to stop the bleeding.
 Incisions must be slightly larger than the mole itself to ensure it is completely removed.
 Some types of stitches require a follow-up appointment to be removed, while others will dissolve on their own.
-With surgical methods (especially the shaving technique), there is always a chance that the mole grows back and needs to be removed again.
+With surgical methods (especially the shaving technique), there is always a chance that it grows back and needs to be removed again.

 Moles can also be removed by burning or electrocoagulation.
-A metal wire with a small amount of electric current is used to burn and destroy the mole.
-Depending on the size and depth of the mole, the area may need to be treated multiple times.
+A metal wire with a small amount of electric current is used to burn and destroy it.
+Depending on the size and depth of it, the area may need to be treated multiple times.
 In addition to treating the targeted area, the heat also stops the bleeding.
 Radiosurgery, which uses radio frequency waves, and laser treatments are other available methods that work in a similar manner.

 Mole removal creams are available for use at home.
-Although they cannot genuinely remove moles, they make moles less noticeable with continued use.
-This is an inexpensive alternative that may improve the look of moles.
-However, it is not a substitute for having moles assessed by a professional to ensure they are not malignant.
+Although they cannot genuinely remove them, they make them less noticeable with continued use.
+This is an inexpensive alternative that may improve the look of their skin.
+However, it is not a substitute for having them assessed by a professional to ensure they are not malignant.

 Benefits and Risks of Removal